tomchomiak/ES2015/README.md

 ```javascript
 showUsers();
 ```
-will return 0, instead of a type error.
+will return 0 instead of a type error.

+## Options Object